PhonyLou/blog.qilin.lou/content/code/TDD-in-Scala-1.en.md

 ## Set-up a basic Scala project by using sbt

-Assuming all prerequiste have been installed in your matchine, in my case, they are: JDK8, Scala 2.12.8, SBT 1.3.3, and IDEA.
+Assuming all prerequisites have been installed in your machine, in my case, they are: JDK8, Scala 2.12.8, SBT 1.3.3, and IDEA.

 Create a new project in IDEA named `tdd_with_example`.